GSA/digitalgov.gov/content/news/2024/06/2024-06-20-back-to-basics-in-the-age-of-ai.md

 source: 18f
 date: 2024-06-18
 title: Back to basics in the age of AI
-deck: The federal government is actively discussing the transformative potential of artificial intelligence (AI), with agencies like 18F focusing on the opportunities and risks involved.
-While AI can automate tasks and enhance data analysis, it also presents challenges such as bias and ethical concerns.
-To navigate this landscape, the team at 18F leverages existing design practices, addresses power dynamics, minimizes bias, and anticipates potential harms, ensuring AI is used responsibly and effectively in government operations.
-summary: The federal government is actively discussing the transformative potential of artificial intelligence (AI), with agencies like 18F focusing on the opportunities and risks involved.
-While AI can automate tasks and enhance data analysis, it also presents challenges such as bias and ethical concerns.
+deck: The federal government is actively discussing the transformative potential of Artificial Intelligence (AI).
+It has the potential to transform our digital service delivery,. automate tasks and enhance data analysis.
+However, AI also presents challenges and risks such as bias and ethical concerns.
+The team at 18F provides a quick overview of AI, its place in government today, and the techniques and frameworks they are currently using to navigate this complex new landscape. summary:The federal government is actively discussing the transformative potential of Artificial Intelligence (AI).
+It has the potential to transform our digital service delivery,. automate tasks and enhance data analysis.
+However, AI also presents challenges and risks such as bias and ethical concerns.
+The team at 18F provides a quick overview of AI, its place in government today, and the techniques and frameworks they are currently using to navigate this complex new landscape.
-  To navigate this landscape, the team at 18F leverages existing design practices, addresses power dynamics, minimizes bias, and anticipates potential harms, ensuring AI is used responsibly and effectively in government operations.
 # See all topics at https://digital.gov/topics
 topics:
   - artificial-intelligence